fwextensions/QuicKey/docs/index.md

 ## <a name="mru"></a>Navigate the most recently used (MRU) tabs

+> **Note:** When first installed, *QuicKey* doesn't know which tabs have been recently used, but as you use Chrome, it will start adding tabs to the MRU list.

-When first installed, *QuicKey* won't have any tab usage history.
-But over time, opening the extension will display the list of tabs you've visited, in order of recency.
+Opening *QuicKey* displays the list of tabs you've visited, in order of recency.
 Click a tab to switch to it, or use one of the keyboard shortcuts below to navigate the recently used tab history:

 <br>